Jean-Pierre Jeunet: Life and career

 Jean-Pierre Jeunet was born in Roanne, France.
 He bought his first camera at the age of 17 and made short films while studying animation at Cinémation Studios.
 He befriended Marc Caro, a designer and comic book artist who became his longtime collaborator and co-director.
 They met at an animation festival in Annecy in the 1970s.

 Together, Jeunet and Caro directed award-winning animations.
-Their first live action film was The Bunker of the Last Gunshots (1981), a short film about soldiers in a bleak futuristic world.
-Jeunet also directed numerous advertisements and music videos, such as Jean Michel Jarre's "Zoolook" (together with Caro).
+Their first live-action film was The Bunker of the Last Gunshots (1981), a short film about soldiers in a bleak futuristic world.
+Jeunet also directed numerous advertisements and music videos, such as Jean-Michel Jarre's Zoolook (together with Caro).

 Jeunet's films often resonate with the late twentieth-century French film movement cinéma du look and allude to themes and aesthetics involving German expressionism, French poetic realism, and the French New Wave.

 Jeunet and Caro's first feature film was Delicatessen (1991), a melancholy comedy set in a famine-plagued post-apocalyptic world, in which an apartment building above a delicatessen is ruled by a butcher who kills people in order to feed his tenants.

 They next made The City of Lost Children (1995), a dark, multi-layered fantasy film about a mad scientist who steals children's dreams so that he can live indefinitely.
 The success of The City of Lost Children led to an invitation to direct the fourth film in the Alien series, Alien Resurrection (1997).
-This is where Jeunet and Caro ended up going their separate ways as Jeunet believed this to be an amazing opportunity and Caro was not interested in a film that lacked creative control working on a big-budget Hollywood movie.
-Caro ended up assisting for a few weeks, with costumes and set design but afterwards, decided to work on a solo career in illustration and computer graphics.
+This is where Jeunet and Caro ended up going their separate ways, as Jeunet believed this to be an amazing opportunity whereas Caro was not interested in working on a big-budget Hollywood movie on which he would lack creative control.
+Caro ended up assisting for a few weeks with costumes and set design, but then he decided to start a solo career in illustration and computer graphics.

 Jeunet directed Amélie (2001), the story of a woman who takes pleasure in doing good deeds but has trouble finding love herself, which starred Audrey Tautou.
 Amélie was a huge critical and commercial success worldwide and was nominated for several Academy Awards.
 For his work on the film, Jeunet won a European Film Award for Best Director.

 In 2004, Jeunet released A Very Long Engagement, an adaptation of the novel by Sébastien Japrisot.
 The film, starring Audrey Tautou and Jodie Foster, chronicled a woman's search for her missing lover after World War I.

+In 2005 Jean-Pierre Jeunet was involved in the creation of a detailed history project about the life of French aviator Louis Blériot.
+After a year Jeunet felt the movie was too close in historic timeline to A Very Long Engagement and the project was abandoned.